kstenerud/dogma/kbnf.md

 ### `sized` Function

 The `sized` function requires an expression to produce exactly `bit_count` bits.
-Expressions containing [repetition](#repetition) that would have matched on their own are no longer sufficient until the production fills `bit_count` bits.
+Expressions containing [repetition](#repetition) that would have matched on their own are no longer sufficient until the production fills exactly `bit_count` bits.

 ```kbnf
 sized(bit_count: unsigned, expr: expression): expression
 ```

-**Example**: A name field must contain exactly 200 bytes worth of character data, padded with space as needed.
+**Example**: A name field must contain exactly 200 bytes worth of character data, padded with spaces as needed.

 ```kbnf
 name_field = sized(200*8, cp_category(L,M,N,P,Zs)* ' '*);
 ```

 **Example**: The "records" section can contain any number of length-delimited records, but must be exactly 1024 bytes long.
-This section can be padded with 0 length records (which is a record with a length field of 0 and no payload).
+This section can be padded with 0 length records (which is a record with a length field of 0 and no payload - essentially a zero byte).

 ```kbnf
 record_section     = sized(1024*8, record* zero_length_record*);